 Duke Nukem from the Duke Nukem series is a humorous parody of a badass.

 Serious Sam, from the series of the same name, most certainly qualifies.
-Although no more empowered than a seriously over-armed human, he defeats whole armies of aliens, a boss 50 times as tall as him (Ugh-Zan III from First Encounter) and a deity (Kulkukan from Second Encounter).
+Although no more empowered than a seriously over-armed human, he defeats whole armies of aliens (literally tens of thousands each game), a boss 50 times as tall as him (Ugh-Zan III from First Encounter) and various deities (Kulkukan from Second Encounter, the Ram-God from the Second Encounter DLC, the Huge Lava Golem from the First Encounter).
 He can't quite resist poking fun at the Duke either.

-The Demi-Fiend/Hitoshura.
+The Demi-Fiend/Hitoshura of Shin Megami Tensei III: Nocturne.
 By the end of the game, he'll have racked up a body count that includes several gods, an avatar of THE God and, depending on your ending, possibly even becoming The Dragon of Lucifer.
 And, considering that Nocturne is regarded one of the hardest games in the series, he damn well deserves the title.

 And just to show how powerful he is from someone else's point of view, in Digital Devil Saga, he can be fight as an insanely hardBonus Boss.
 Who is able to do four-digit damage using a lower-tier attack.
 To drive the point home, his battle theme, lifted from Nocturne, could've been the the Fiend theme, Final Boss theme, or even just the standard boss theme.
 Nope, it's the standard random encounter theme.
 To him, the heroes, even at level 99, are merely low-level random encounters.